 The opposite of standard appliqué, reverse appliqué involves sewing several layers of fabric together and then cutting down through one or more of the layers to create a design.

 Running quarter; long quarter

 A quarter of a yard of fabric measuring 18″ x 44″ (the standard width of quilters’ cotton is 44″)

 A type of quilt top where no block repeats in pattern and typically varies in size.
 Like a sample book of blocks in your arsenal, but in the form of a quilt!

 Strips of fabric sewn between blocks and/or rows of blocks to frame areas of a quilt.
 Not to be confused with the border.

-The edge of fabric, printed with information to identify the collection it belongs to and the manufacturer.
+The edge of the fabric, printed with information to identify the collection it belongs to and the manufacturer.
 This information helps you to select coordinating fabric from the same collection.
-It is also a handy part of the fabric to choose coordinating colors, as sometimes the color swatch is included here.
+It is also a handy part of the fabric to choose coordinating colours, as sometimes the colour swatch is included here.